Not sure what to do in your first few weeks? Economics graduate Li Xuan Tan has some university tips for first years.

 Check out resources

-There are free employability and career services exclusively for Business, Economics and Law students and recent graduates.
+There are free employability and career services available for all UQ students.
+However, Business, Economics and Law (BEL) students and recent graduates also have access to a range of employability resources and services for their study area.
 You can attend employability workshops and events, book a consult, and develop a deeper understanding of where your degree can take you.
-Find more information on the BEL careers and employability website.
+Find more information on the UQ Careers and Employability website and the BEL careers and employability website.

-The Careers and Employability unit runs a program called the Employability Award.
+BEL Careers and Employability runs a program called the Employability Award.
 This is essentially a learning program that will guide you through a range of experiences and reflections to unlock your potential.
 If you complete it, you'll get an award upon graduation.

-If you’re interested in starting your own business, check out UQ Ventures.
+If you’re interested in starting your own business or delving into your entrepreneurial ideas, check out UQ Ventures.
 They host regular events and workshops on entrepreneurship and innovation.

 If you want to make a change and advocate for students at UQ, there are opportunities such as Student-Staff Partnerships to voice your opinion and implement meaningful change.